Skip to content

 )

-To call the endpoints of root resource, you call the HTTP method on the service directly, only specifying the path.
-Alternatively, you can use .root to explicitly specify the root resource and call its handlers by path and method.
+To call the endpoints of root resource, you call the HTTP method on the .root resource of the service, only specifying the path.

 Example